drewjtaylor/drews-node-project/README.md

 ## /events/:eventId
 GET: Will retrieve information for the event with an _id of eventId

-DELETE: Will delete a specific event
+DELETE: Will delete a specific event.
 Requires a bearer token from either the creator of the event, or from an admin user.

-PUT: Will edit an existing event
+PUT: Will edit an existing event.
+Also requires a bearer token from the creator or an admin.

 Requires a bearer token from either the creator of the event, or from an admin user.